Far Cry 5 hands-on: Same verbs, different country

 Jeffrey Grubb, GamesBeat PC gaming editor

 Yo, this is more Far Cry.
-I think that Ubisoft knew it had a formula that was working but that also needed something different to keep it fresh.
+I think that Ubisoft knew it had a formula that was working but that it also needed something different.
 The company figured it could probably do something exciting with setting a lot easier than shaking up the gameplay loop.
 And that’s exactly what I just played.

 It reminds me of levels from games like Homefront or that one Call of Duty that had you fighting through American suburbs, but in an open-world setting and in a game that will take place entirely in this environment.